A Healthy Alternative to Oatmeal: Quinoa and Millet Porridge

 - cinnamon, nutmeg or cardamon

-In a medium size bowl, soak the quinoa and millet in cold water for 5 minutes.
+- In a medium-sized bowl, soak the quinoa and millet in cold water for 5 minutes.

 Sweeten to taste with your favorite sugars or syrups! (molasses, honey, agave nectar, maple syrup, or brown sugar)